 Wimberley, Dripping Springs and Driftwood are all within a 30-40 minute drive from downtown Austin.
 Before you know it, you are surrounded by wineries, artists’ galleries, bed and breakfasts, lavender and goat cheese farms, olive orchards, natural swimming holes and so much more.

 There’s so much to do you can’t possibly do it all in a day.
 Fortunately, it’s so close, you can come back every weekend.

 Living in Driftwood, Texas is the best of both worlds.
 Since Driftwood isn’t in the city of Austin nor Dripping Springs, the tax rate is lower.
 Our children receive all the benefits of the outstanding Dripping Springs’ schools and we are only 22 minutes from downtown Austin.

-Scott Roberts, the owner of the Salt Lick, is planning a 540 acre mixed-use development on his family’s property, driftwoodtx.com.
+Scott Roberts, the owner of the Salt Lick, is planning a 540 acre mixed-use development on his family’s property, driftwoodgolfclub.
 The word is he wants Driftwood, Texas to be Texas’ Napa Valley.
 The Texas Hill Country is already second to Napa as the most visited wine region in the country.

 Long known as the BBQ destination, Driftwood, Texas has expanded its palate with fine Italian dining.
 Mandola’s Trattoria Lisina on FM 150 recommends reservations as the wait can often be hours.
 I don’t mind waiting because you can go next door to the winery, grab some wine, bread, and cheese and unwind on their gorgeous Tuscan-inspired grounds.
-I crave their doughnut holes with the vanilla bean custard sauce and the vanilla gelato with a shot of espresso. trattorialisina.
+After dinner, pick your favorite flavor from their homemade gelato bar.
+I love the vanilla gelato with a shot of espresso. trattorialisina.

 Driftwood Vineyards is open just about every day of the year for tastings.
-Bring lunch and have a picnic on their beautiful grounds overlooking the 14-acre vineyard and the gorgeous hill country valley.
+Have lunch or dinner at their bistro and enjoy the stunning views of the hill country and Wimberley valley.

 Exploring the hill country requires nourishment so pick up some amazing, scratch-made pastries, soups and sandwiches at Rolling in Thyme and Dough Bakery on 290 West in Dripping Springs.
 The owner is an outstanding baker from Belgium and you will never be disappointed.
 She now has a second location at RR12 and Hamilton Pool.